steqeq/0000/README.md

 https://github.com/ROCmSoftwarePlatform/hipfort

-## Error Correcting Code Fields in ROCM DATA CENTER TOOL
+## Error Correcting Code Fields in ROCm Data Center Tool

 The ROCm Data Center (RDC) tool is enhanced to provide counters to track correctable and uncorrectable errors.
 While a single bit per word error can be corrected, double bit per word errors cannot be corrected.